hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >> foreach item split "Doesn't save a char!" space [print ["***" uppercase item "***"]]
 ```

-But I see what you are doing there Ì†ΩÌ∏â
+But I see what you are doing there üòâ

 [19:16:33](#XgWu0GmyoXCMnYMOShfP28X5SwphXE7wmJaESvkGJWs) <hinjolicious>:
-Ì†ΩÌ∏Ö
+üòÖ

 [19:57:44](#EBW4JMvi1rWnMW3JEdwDtOTOQj3yj9O_fWHNEDq1vWQ) <ldci (Fran√ßois Jouen)>:
 hinjolicious: Waiting for your code to understand what you're trying to do :)